The-Geppettos/AReX/README.md

 ## Development Environment

 This repository is a monorepo with Docker containerization.
-It provides a zero-configuration development environment that allows developers to run the entire application stack with just one command, `docker-compose up`.
+It provides a zero-configuration development environment that allows developers to run the entire application stack with just one command, `docker compose up`.

 ### Prerequisites